 A list of local resources and reminders available below.

-In anticipation of a potentially busy hurricane season, we are encouraging residents and businesses to prepare accordingly and take precautionary measures.
-We have assembled some information to help get this process started including suggested items for preparing your property, what to put in a storm preparedness kit, contact information for key organizations, and more.
+To encourage residents and businesses to prepare accordingly and take precautionary measures, we have assembled some information to help get this process started including suggested items for preparing your property, what to put in a storm preparedness kit, contact information for key organizations, and more.

 PROTECTING YOUR PROPERTY